tensorleap/tensorleap/examples/mnist/README.md

 There is a nice convergence of the model, achieving accuracy of ~0.98 on validation set.

-We have shown a few examples of the model analysis and insights we can gain using TL.
-Nevertheless, we only begin to scratch the surface with the potential capabilities and wisdom we can achieve using the platform.
+We have shown a few examples of the model analysis and insights we can gain using Tensorleap.
+Nevertheless, we have only begun to scratch the surface with the potential capabilities and wisdom we can achieve using the platform.
 For further examples, please refer to our additional examples and tutorials.